Authentic Seafood Molcajete Recipe Tips for the Perfect Feast

 Storage and Care

-- Method: Use hot water and a stiff nylon brush to scrub away food particles.
+- Clean with hot water and a stiff nylon brush; never use soap.

 1. Can I make this without a volcanic stone bowl?